The quotes included in these posts come courtesy of Wicky Quote, Bartlett’s, About, Google, Flixxy.com. My sincere thanks for their service.

 Essentially this WWW conversation came about over the subject of The Heisenberg Uncertainty Principle.
 Quantum physics is of an alien world to me, but the title of the subject grabbed my attention.

 Whatever our future holds, its continuity is dependent on the use we make of the principles we have discovered, and those we discover in the future.
-The ones we use now provide us with their measure of certainty.
+The ones we use now, can provide us with their measure of certainty.

-The human entity is composed of emotional, intellectual and instinctive properties in concert with its physical senses..
-Universal principles go beyond quantifiable linear intelligence.
-Rather we should see evolutionary development is of another quality and direction, into higher planes of consciousness.
+The human entity is composed of emotional, intellectual, and instinctive properties in concert with its physical senses.
+Universal principles go beyond quantifiable linear intelligence, and in, and of themselves, offer no process of induction.
+Their validity is formed by the principle of ‘mutual elucidation’, which then requires its ‘useful application’ to be demonstrated by all available means.
+Perhaps we should see evolutionary development is of another quality and direction, into higher planes of consciousness.
 As we evolve we truly stand on the shoulders of those before us.
-It is a provisional position dependent on the reverence we pay to those who provided our existence.
+It is a provisional position, dependent on the reverence we pay to those who provided our existence.

 These observations are drawn from interdependent and interconnected reality itself.